So you have a tree that needs to be trimmed, and your handheld pruners just won’t cut it – both figuratively and literally. What should you do?

 - CHOPS THROUGH ⌀ 2” BRANCHES effortlessly.
 This...

 - SHARP BLADE WITH STRONG ANVIL.
 Anvil pruners have...

 - COMFORT GRIP AND EXTRA LEVERAGE.
 This 30” model...

 In the same vein as the bypass category, the anvil category also goes to a Tabor piece – the Tabor Tools GG12 Compound Action Anvil Lopper.
 With the added boost of a compound action, these anvil loppers bite right through hardwoods up to 1.25” and softwoods up to 2”.

 As always, anvil loppers are best utilized on dry woods, and these will do the job for a very reasonable cost.

 4. Spear & Jackson 8920RS Ratcheting Loppers

-- Ratchet action allows for easier cutting in short...
+- Ratchet action gives easy cutting in short steps -...

 The Spear & Jackson 8290RS is a durable ratcheting anvil lopper with a carbon steel blade coated in PTFE for rust reduction.
 At 4.35 pounds it’s not the lightest set of loppers, but it makes up for that with a 10-year manufacturing guarantee and its great ratcheting action.